chris-martin/top-z/README.md

 ### Dependencies

-This implementation depends on jQuery.
+This implementation depends on jQuery and jQuery-UI Core.
 I don't know what versions it supports.
 A lot of them, I would think.